The archetypes and myths of Jerusalem and the vibrant and pulsating city of Tel Aviv provide the bookends for this unique travel program.

 With land bought by Sir Moses Montefiore in 1855, Yemin Moshe represented a project designed to encourage Jews to move outside the walls of the Old City of Jerusalem.
 Today, Yemin Moshe comprises one of Jerusalem’s most upscale neighborhoods, and its landmark windmill is one of the highlights of Jerusalem’s landscape.

-Evening free; dinner on our own.
+Evening: Free; dinner on our own.

-Early morning departure for the Galilee, where, upon arrival, we will walk through Rosh Pina, one of the first towns established in the late nineteenth century by the early Zionist settlers in Israel.
+Early morning departure for the Galilee, where, upon arrival, we will walk through Rosh Pina, one of the first towns established in the late 19th century by the early Zionist settlers in Israel.
 Replete in history, picturesque buildings, and lovely scenery, Rosh Pina (which means “cornerstone” or “foundation”) is a quaint, tucked-away town near Safed and a lovely place for a short walk and lunch (included) before we continue on to the stunning Hula Nature Preserve in the Upper Galilee.
-Of worldwide importance, the preserve is a habitat for water birds, in addition to serving as an important stopover for birds migrating yearly from Europe to Africa—including thousands of cranes that migrate from Finland to Ethiopia each year.
+Of worldwide importance, the preserve is a habitat for waterbirds, in addition to serving as an important stopover for birds migrating yearly from Europe to Africa—including thousands of cranes that migrate from Finland to Ethiopia each year.
 At the preserve, we will have the opportunity to walk (or, for those who prefer, ride in golf carts) along a picturesque, circular trail that includes birdwatching stations, with each giving explanations for the various habits and habitats of the species that tend to congregate there yearly.

 Following our visit to the preserve, we will check in to the Mitzpe Hayamim Hotel and Spa, with time to relax and enjoy the hotel’s amenities before dinner.
 With majestic views of the Golan Heights, the Sea of Galilee, and Mount Hermon, Mitzpe Hayamim is located between the artist village of Rosh Pina and the city of Safed and is considered the jewel of Galilee hotels.

 Full-day outing to the Golan Heights, considered by many as having the most spectacular scenery in Israel.
-In addition to its beautiful views of the Sea of Galilee and Mount Hermon, and containing some of the most fertile land in Israel, the Golan plays an important strategic role—both from a security perspective and as a water resource for Israel.
+In addition to its beautiful views of the Sea of Galilee and Mount Hermon and containing some of the most fertile land in Israel, the Golan plays an important strategic role—both from a security perspective and as a water resource for Israel.
 In the Golan, we will enjoy breathtaking scenery, visit one of the wineries that the Golan has become noted for worldwide, and stop at Kibbutz Ein Zivan (known for its vineyards and chocolate factory).
 Lunch on our own, along the way.

 This morning, we will visit Safed, a short drive from Mitzpe Hayamim.
 The ancient and mystical city of Safed, considered one of the four holiest cities in Israel, is located in the Upper Galilee and is Israel’s highest town.
-With a history dating back to ancient times, it is also renowned as the center of kabbalists, many of whom settled in Safed as far back as the sixteenth century.
+With a history dating back to ancient times, it is also renowned as the center of Kabbalists, many of whom settled in Safed as far back as the sixteenth century.
 Here, we will enjoy a walking tour of Old Safed, with ample time for a stroll through its artists’ quarter to see (or shop at) one of its many galleries and shops.
 Lunch on our own in Safed.

 Afternoon free to relax, and/or enjoy Mitzpe Hayamim spa facilities, walk along some of the lovely, scenic paths around the hotel, and enjoy a private tour of the hotel’s gardens, orchards, dairy, and organic farm, which supply the hotel with fresh food daily.

 Depart the Galilee for Tel Aviv, with stops en route in Akko and Zichron Ya’akov.
 Akko (Acre) is a historic walled port city that has seen continuous development from the Phoenician period until the present time.
-It was a fortified town during the Ottoman eighteenth and nineteenth centuries, with typical components such as a citadel, mosques, khans, and Turkish baths.
+It was a fortified town during the Ottoman 18th and 19th centuries, with typical components such as a citadel, mosques, khans, and Turkish baths.
 The remains of the Crusader town, dating from 1104–1291, are almost intact, both above and below street level, and provide an exceptional picture of the layout and structure of this capital of the medieval Crusader kingdom of Jerusalem.

 Another highlight of our journey today will include a stop at Zichron Ya’akov, a historic town at the southern end of Mount Carmel, with breathtaking views of the Mediterranean.
 One of the first Jewish settlements in Israel, it was founded in 1882 by Baron Edmond de Rothschild and named after his father.
-Zichron (as it is affectionally called in Israel) is famous for its Carmel winery and quaint shopping street lined with cafés and historic buildings.
+Zichron (as it is called in Israel) is famous for its Carmel winery and quaint shopping street lined with cafés and historic buildings.
 During the course of this full and fascinating day, lunch (included), as well as time on our own to stroll through the charming town of Zichron, and/or enjoy coffee or tea at one of its lovely cafés.

 Morning visit to the ANU Museum (formerly known as Bet Hatfutsot).
 Those who have visited the museum before (located on the campus of Tel Aviv University) will be amazed at its completely renovated and updated displays and buildings.
 At the museum, we will be greeted by one of its curators, enjoy a private tour for our group, and have a unique learning experience through interactive and fascinating exhibits that relate the stories of Jews from more than 80 countries over thousands of years.